 The last commonly used model is NP(Nadal-Le Poac) which is a variation of the SCG model.
 NP swaps the temperature dependence of the SGC for a part based on the Lindemann melting theory.
 Variables are temperature(T), pressure(p), the Lindemann constant(f), the atomic mass(m), and a material parameter(ζ).
 The modulus of rigidity(μ0) is considered at (T = 0K, p = ambient pressure).

-Material selection involves the careful consideration of a number of criteria.
-A major factor is the expected amount of deformity of the material.
-If the material needs to hold or brace a component, aim for a modulus of rigidity that is higher than required.
-If the material serves as a covering, accessory, and not the main load bearing member, the modulus of rigidity may be closer to the theoretical max force it will receive.
-Most frequently, the modulus of rigidity is used in steel selection.
+The importance of modulus of rigidity to material selection depends on the item’s application.
+If the material needs to hold or brace a component, aim for a modulus of rigidity that provides a good deal of safety factor.
+If the material serves as a covering, accessory, and not the main load-bearing member, the modulus of rigidity may be closer to the theoretical max force it will receive.

 Generally speaking, steel strength ranges from 36ksi to 50ksi.
 Depending on the applications, higher strength alloys may be specified.
 As strength increases, so does expense.
 For this reason, solving for the minimum shear modulus keeps costs to a minimum and allows users to select the most economical and effective alloy.